Michael Lee-Chin: Personal life

 In 1974, he married Vera Lee-Chin, a Ukrainian Canadian whom he had met at university.
 They separated in 1997 and are now divorced.
 Vera Lee-Chin had contested the terms of the separation agreement, claiming that Lee-Chin did not disclose his actual wealth at the time of the separation.
 The couple had three children, Michael Jr., Paul, and Adrian.

 Lee-Chin now lives with his wife Sonya Lee-Chin, with whom he has fraternal-twin daughters, Elizabeth and Maria, in Burlington, Ontario.

 Wealth

 Forbes first added Lee-Chin to its billionaires list in 2010.
 Since, his estimated net worth has fluctuated between $1 billion and $2 billion, with it pegged at $1.4 billion as of June 2023.

-Lee-Chin is well-known in Ontario, Canada as a prolific car collector, specifically of Ferraris.
+Lee-Chin is well known in Ontario, Canada as a prolific car collector, specifically of Ferraris.
 His collection includes a LaFerrari, Ferrari 599 GTO, Ferrari F12tdf, and Ferrari Enzo.

-In 2021, Lee-Chin took delivery of a 115.10m (377.6ft) Lürssen superyacht named Ahpo, worth an estimated US$354 million (CA$474 million).
+In 2021, Lee-Chin took delivery of a 115.10 m (377.6 ft) Lürssen superyacht named Ahpo, worth an estimated US$354 million (CA$474 million).
 During its construction, Ahpo was known as Project Enzo, paying tribute to Lee-Chin's love of Ferraris.
 In 2023, after just over one year of ownership, Lee-Chin sold Ahpo to fellow Canadian billionaire Patrick Dovigi, who subsequently renamed the yacht to Lady Jorgia.